dan11003/tbv_slam_public/README.md

 ## Preprocessing odometry and generate training data
-To improve speed of evaluation, odometry is not being estimated on-the-fly, it is instead preprocessed separately and stored into constriant graphs (simple_graph.sgh).
+To improve speed of evaluation, odometry is not being estimated on-the-fly, it is instead preprocessed separately and stored into constraint graphs (simple_graph.sgh).
 This can be done using:

-## Single Oxford sequence - Odometry and CFEAR/CorAl training
+### Single Oxford sequence - Odometry and CFEAR/CorAl training
 Generate odometry and training data for Oxford sequence _2019-01-10-12-32-52-radar-oxford-10k_.
 ```
 roscd tbv_slam/script/oxford/training
 . odometry_training_oxford
 ```

-Odometry will be stored to _$BAG_LOCAITON/TBV_Eval/dataset/sequence_.
+Odometry will be stored to _$BAG_LOCATION/TBV_Eval/dataset/sequence_.
 Data includes:
 * __est/__ : odometry estimation
 * __gt/__ : ground truth